domRiddle/ASF/FAQ.md

 **Q:** Why do I have to put 2FA/SteamGuard code on each login? / `Removed expired login key`

 **A:** ASF uses login keys for keeping credentials valid, the same mechanism that Steam uses - 2FA/SteamGuard token is required only once.
-However, due to Steam fuckups and Steam network quirks, it's entirely possible that login key is not saved in the network, I've already seen such issues not only with ASF, but with regular steam client as well (a need to input login + password on each run, regardless of "remember me" option).
+However, due to Steam network issues and quirks, it's entirely possible that login key is not saved in the network, I've already seen such issues not only with ASF, but with regular steam client as well (a need to input login + password on each run, regardless of "remember me" option).

 You could remove bot.db (+ bot.bin, if exists) of affected account and try to link ASF to your account once again, but that doesn't have to succeed.
 The real ASF-based solution is to import your authenticator as **[ASF 2FA](https://github.com/JustArchi/ArchiSteamFarm/wiki/Escrow)** - this way ASF can generate tokens automatically when they're needed, and you don't have to input them manually.
 Usually the issue magically solves itself after some time, so you can simply wait for that to happen.
 Of course you can also ask GabeN for solution, because I can't force Steam network to accept our login keys.